unicornsurvey/legalpage_template/terms.md

 #### Limitation Of Liability

->In no event shall {{COMPANY}}, nor its directors, employees, partners, agents, suppliers, or affiliates, be
+>In no event shall [COMPANY], nor its directors, employees, partners, agents, suppliers, or affiliates, be
 >liable for any indirect, incidental, special, consequential or punitive damages, including without
 >limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from (i) your access
 >to or use of or inability to access or use the Service; (ii) any conduct or content of any third party on